This page provides pointers to the SML/NJ software distributions and installation instructions.

 - Vienna Univ. of Technology, Austria ( ftp version)

 Working VersionsWorking versions are created for internal development purposes and vary in reliability and stability.
 Some are robust enough for noncritical research use, others are not.
 Please pay careful attention to the README or NEWS file for each version before attempting to use it.
-These working versions can be found at ftp.research.bell-labs.com.
+Current and recent working versions are listed in the Working Versions index, which gives access to README files for recent working versions and the ftp directories for working versions that are currently available for downloading.
+The installation instructions for the release version will generally work, mutatis mutandis, for working versions.
+Some older working versions can be found at ftp://ftp.research.bell-labs.com/dist/smlnj/working.

 The directoryftp://ftp.research.bell-labs.com/dist/smlnj/packages/.contains software packages that are not part of the core SML/NJ distribution.
 Currently, this directory contains: